Chris Swimmer

 If, for example, you’re wondering about GRE scores for your Engineering program, then your peers aren’t going to be exactly the same as the standard GRE test-takers (think: lots of math).

-In Bhavin’s post on average GRE scores, you’ll see that the average Verbal score for Engineering majors is 149, the 41st percentile.
+In this post on average GRE scores, you’ll see that the average Verbal score for Engineering majors is 151, the 46th percentile.
 In this case, being at 50th or just over could make you quite competitive.
-On the other hand, the average Quant score is 159.
-So if you want to go to grad school for Engineering, you’ll need a Quant section score that’s 70th percentile or higher.
+On the other hand, the average Quant score is 160.
+So if you want to go to grad school for Engineering, you’ll need a Quant section score that’s 61st percentile or higher.

-To figure out the best minimum percentile for your discipline, check out the rest of that table in Bhavin’s post.
+To figure out the best minimum percentile for your discipline, check out the rest of that table in average GRE scores post.
 Then compare your average score to the percentile information in this post.

-For a detailed and a bit complicated breakdown of GRE percentiles by major, see pages 31-34 of the official GRE Guide to the Use of Scores.
+For a detailed and a bit complicated breakdown of percentiles by major, see pages 25-27 of the official GRE Guide to the Use of Scores.

 Look at requirements for your target school’s program

 After checking your discipline, remember school-by-school percentile requirements are all different.
-And top schools like Harvard, Stanford, and the like are looking for higher GRE score percentiles than your discipline might require.
+And top graduate school programs like those Harvard, Stanford, and the like are looking for higher GRE score percentiles than your discipline might require.
 This is where our post on GRE scores for top schools comes in.
 You can use this post to compare the scores needed for your discipline against your target school to find which GRE percentile to aim for.
+For top ranked business schools that also accept the GRE for their MBA programs, you’ll want to check out their average GRE scores as well.

 To use one last example, let’s say you want to study Biological Sciences at UCLA.